CyVerse-learning-materials/foss/docs/final_project/overview.md

 ### Option 1
 For the Fall 2023 capstone project, we will introduce hands-on exercises at the end of each FOSS session that will help crystalize the material learned that day.
 Over the 8 weeks of the course, you will be building and populating a Github repository or 'research object' for you own research projects.
 For example, for the session where we cover Data Management, we will have an exercise where you write a mini data management plan and post it in your Github Repo.

+Option 1 will be using the following website as reference: [FOSS Reference Hub](https://cyverse-learning-materials.github.io/foss-reference-hub/).

 ### Option 2
 For option 2, you can forego the week-to-week exercises.
 Instead, you will choose one (or more) skill(s) or concept(s) from FOSS and apply it to one of your own projects.